LibraryCarpentry/lc-python-intro/_episodes/06-libraries.md

 teaching: 10
 exercises: 10
 questions:
+- "How can I extend the capabilities of Python?"
 - "How can I use software that other people have written?"
 - "How can I find out what that software does?"
 objectives: